Lindsay Herndon, LMHC

 Director of Clinical Services

-Andrea has been with Cazenovia Recovery since 2010 has over 20 years of experience in behavioral health.
-Today, she oversees the operations of our Rehabilitation and Reintegration programs.
+Andrea has been with Caz Recovery since 2010 has over 20 years of experience in behavioral health.
+Today, she oversees the operations of our Rehabilitation and many other programs.
 Andrea also ensures that the best possible clinical services are being provided throughout the agency.
 Our success over the last few years can be attributed to the decisive role Andrea has played.
 Through her leadership, our programs have adapted well in demanding times.

 Andrea has a bachelor’s degree in Social Work from Buffalo State and an associate’s degree in Substance Use Counseling from Erie Community College.
 She is an Advanced Credentialed Alcoholism and Substance Abuse Counselor (CASAC) and is certified in trauma counseling.